bayasdev/envycontrol/README.md

 - ForceCompositionPipeline (fixes tearing on external screens wired to the Nvidia GPU)
 - Coolbits (allows overclocking on supported GPUs)
+- Add nvidia modules to initramfs (from version 2.1.2)

 ## Frequently Asked Questions